phodal/awesome-iot/README.md

 * [Homie for ESP8266 ★ 115 ⧗ 1](https://github.com/marvinroger/homie-esp8266) - An Arduino for ESP8266 implementation of Homie, an MQTT convention for the IoT.
 * [Homie Server ★ 45 ⧗ 3](https://github.com/marvinroger/homie-server) - A Web server for Homie, an MQTT convention for the IoT.
 * [Java mqtt-client ★ 405 ⧗ 2](https://github.com/fusesource/mqtt-client) - A Java MQTT Client.
+* [LightMQTT](https://github.com/PasiSalenius/LightMQTT) - is a lightweight MQTT client, written in Swift.
 * [m2mqtt ★ 69 ⧗ 11](https://github.com/ppatierno/m2mqtt) - MQTT Client Library for .Net and WinRT.
 * [microTT](https://github.com/uNetworking/uTT) - is a lightweight and efficient MQTT broker designed to raise the bar for pub/sub performance.
 * [moquette ★ 309 ⧗ 2](https://github.com/andsel/moquette) - Java MQTT lightweight broker.